Core Sector39 Team

 Jack Hunter (firstname.lastname@example.org)

 Jack is the Social Media Co-Ordinator for the project.
 He is also a PhD candidate in the Department of Archaeology & Anthropology at the University of Bristol, and a lecturer in Sociology and Religious Studies at North Shropshire College.
 He has published several books on the intersection of anthropology, religious studies and the paranormal, the most recent of which include Talking With the Spirits (2014), Strange Dimensions (2015) and Damned Facts (2016).
 He is interested in exploring the possibility of an alternative way of engaging with and understanding the landscape and environment, informed by his anthropological research and interests.
+He completed his Permaculture Design Course at Chester Cathedral in 2017.

 Members at Large